AndreyRaih/AndreyRaih/README.md

 ### About recent pet-projects:

+**NOTE:** Please, keep in mind, that the projects are on WIP stage, so there are parts, which isn't completed or needs to refactoring.

 - [Cili Meals App](https://github.com/AndreyRaih/cili-meals-app) - camera-app for offering recipes based on captured products on photo.

 Powered by: ReactNative, Google Vision AI.